 Understanding the factors that drive inflation is fundamental to designing monetary policy.
-Certainly in the long run, inflation is considered to be-as Friedman (1963) stated-always and everywhere a monetary phenomenon.
-However, other authors have pointed to supply-side developments in explaining inflation.
+Certainly in the long-run, inflation is considered to be - in the words of Friedman (1963) - always and everywhere a monetary phenomenon.
+However, other authors have pointed to supply side developments in explaining inflation.
 This structuralist school of thought holds that supply constraints that drive up prices of specific goods can have wider repercussions on the overall price level.
 In Pakistan, increases in the wheat support price have been blamed for inflation.
-As such, the question "money or wheat" is not merely academic, but has profound implications for economic policy.
+As such, the question "Money or Wheat" is not merely academic, but has profound implications for economic policy.
 If inflation is a monetary phenomenon, it is the responsibility of the central bank and the fiscal authorities to achieve price stability.
 If inflation is caused primarily by wheat support price increases, it would appear that the Ministry of Agriculture should play a key role in containing inflation.